 • Advises member schools and their governing bodies on educational developments and on legislation affecting independent schools.

-• Lobbies and negotiates with the Welsh Inspectorate of Education (Estyn), and the Care Inspectorate for Wales (CIW) that has responsibilities under proposed guidelines for pre- and after-school care , boarding pupils and holiday clubs.
+• Lobbies and negotiates with the Welsh Inspectorate of Education (Estyn), and the Care Inspectorate for Wales (CIW) that has responsibilities under proposed guidelines for pre- and after-school care, boarding pupils and holiday clubs.
 Heads, teachers and all staff working with children are subject to appropriate checks with relevant public and private bodies.
-WISC is now their point of contact for the independent sector in Wales.
+WISC is the point of contact for the independent sector in Wales.

 • Monitors Welsh political developments, including those on the Welsh Language, and their impact on the independent sector, and alerts WISC members to emerging issues.

-• Represents WISC schools on relevant ‘Welsh Standing Bodies’ such as WJEC, Education Workforce Council, Qualification Wales, Cardiff University Council and the Institute of Welsh Affairs.
+• Represents WISC schools on relevant ‘Welsh Standing Bodies’ such as WJEC, Education Workforce Council, Qualification Wales, Cardiff University Council and the Institute of Welsh Affairs.- any others now?

 • Acts as a channel for parents and the public to ISC information services.